 The Fujikawa Maru was built in 1938 by the Mitsubishi Company as passenger/cargo carrier for the Toyo Kaiun Line.
 Her peacetime duties consisted of carrying raw silk and cotton between South America and India.

-The Japanese Navy took control of her in December 1940 and converted her to an aircraft ferry.
-As part of her conversion she was fitted out with six inch guns on her bow and stern.
+The Japanese Navy took control in December 1940 converting her to an aircraft ferry.
+As part of her conversion she was fitted with six inch guns at bow and stern.
 These guns were from the Russo-Japanese War and had been “cannibalized” from decommissioned cruisers.
 The breech plate on the forward guns displays an 1899 manufacture date.

 - Fujikawa Maru

 - Length: 435 feet

 - Beam: 58.5 feet

 - Engine: 1 diesel

 - Launched: 15 APR 1938.
 Crew: 48.